-For those not familiar with land exchanges—which are common practice in the West—the bill allows for a consolidation of a checker-board of lands to ensure maximum mineral production.
+For those not familiar with land exchanges—which are common practice in the West—the bill allows for a consolidation of a checker-board of lands to ensure maximum mineral production and maximum conservation.
 The bill authorizes and facilitates the exchange of land between Resolution Copper, the U.S. Forest Service, and the Bureau of Land Management.
 Federal legislation is required because the exchange involves third parties.
 The exchange will bring into federal stewardship 5,344 acres of high priority conservation land in exchange for 2,422 acres of national forest system land containing one of the largest undeveloped copper resources in the world.
-Resolution Copper already has unpatented mining claims that cover 75 % of the parcel.
+Prior to passage of this legislation, Resolution Copper already owned unpatented mining claims that covered 75 % of the parcel.

 Myth vs. Fact on the Resolution Copper Land Exchange Bill

-Myth: Tribes will not be able to access the Oak Flat campground site.
+Myth: The San Carlos Tribe and other citizens will never again be able to access the Oak Flat campground site.

 Myth: There is no NEPA EIS on the mine until after the land exchange has already happened.

-Fact: The lands package was developed with a NEW bipartisan agreement to require FULL NEPA on the mine BEFORE the land exchange is complete.
+Fact: The law requires a FULL NEPA on the mine BEFORE the land exchange is complete.
 Every interested and impacted party will have multiple opportunities during the NEPA process to engage in meaningful dialogue and government-to-government consultation PRIOR to title transfer.
 One of the most vocal opponents of the bill, director of the Arizona Mining Reform Coalition Roger Featherstone, said in a news story on 12/4/14 “that a swap contingent on NEPA is the only way to help address concerns.”
-The updated version of the bill is now contingent on NEPA.
+The law is contingent on NEPA and requires compliance with all environmental laws.

 Myth: The land exchange circumvents the tribal cultural protection law